 The INTO progression course suited to this programme is

 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-Studying for a Geography degree at Queen’s will assist students in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
-Graduates from this degree at Queen’s are well regarded by many employers (local, national and international) and over half of all graduate jobs are now open to graduates of any discipline, including Geography.
+Studying for a Geography degree at Queen’s develops core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)